huntabyte/shadcn-svelte/apps/www/src/content/cli.md

 initialize your project and install dependencies

 Options:
-  -c, --cwd <cwd>            the working directory. defaults to the current directory. (default: the current directory) --style <name>             the style for the components (choices: "default", "new-york") --base-color <name>        the base color for the components (choices: "slate", "gray", "zinc", "neutral", "stone") --css <path>               path to the global CSS file
+  -c, --cwd <cwd>            the working directory (default: the current directory) --no-deps                  disable adding & installing dependencies --style <name>             the style for the components (choices: "default", "new-york") --base-color <name>        the base color for the components (choices: "slate", "gray", "zinc", "neutral", "stone") --css <path>               path to the global CSS file